elstua/calcalcal/calcalcal/Editor/ARCHITECTURE.md

-# Unified Text Editor: Architecture & Logic Overview
+# Unified Text Editor: Model-Driven Architecture & Logic Overview

 ## Introduction

-The Unified Text Editor is a custom text editing component designed for iOS, combining the flexibility of UIKit's text system with a block-based editing experience.
-It is built to support advanced features such as block metadata, custom spacing, calorie overlays, and future extensibility for images and rich text.
+The Unified Text Editor is a custom, model-driven text editing component for iOS, combining the flexibility of UIKit and SwiftUI with a block-based editing experience.
+All content is represented as an array of `Block` structs, supporting advanced features such as block metadata, calorie overlays, custom spacing, and extensibility for images, rich text, and more.

 ---

 ## Core Approach

-- **Block-Based Editing:** Each paragraph is treated as a distinct block, allowing for individual metadata, custom layout, and visual separation.
+- **Model-Driven Editing:** The editor's content is a Swift array of `Block` structs, each representing a logical unit (text, image, image+text, spacer, etc).
+All rendering, editing, and metadata are derived from this model.
-- **UIKit Foundation:** Built on top of TextKit 1 (UIKit), ensuring stability and native performance.
+- **UIKit Foundation:** Built on top of TextKit (UIKit), with custom storage, layout, and drawing logic for block-based editing.
+- **SwiftUI Integration:** The editor is wrapped in a SwiftUI view (`UnifiedTextEditor`), supporting state binding and event callbacks.
-- **Custom Metadata & Drawing:** Uses custom storage and drawing logic to manage block attributes and visual presentation, without relying on complex or unstable frameworks.
+- **Custom Metadata & Drawing:** Each block can store metadata (e.g., calorie data), and custom drawing logic renders overlays, backgrounds, and spacing.

 ---